emjot/paperclip-globalize3/README.md

 ## Compatibility

-Currently, paperclip 2.x (>= 2.5) and globalize3 0.3 are supported.
-Support for paperclip 3.x is planned.
+The 0.x versions of this gem support paperclip 2.x (>= 2.5) and globalize3 0.3.

+See 1.x versions of this gem for paperlip 3.x support.

 ## Installation